 Note: If you remove the online payment profile in Settings > ePayments after invoices are available for ePayments, the Online Payment Account gets reset to 'None' in the Invoices list.
 Also, you cannot change the account of ACH scheduled and credit card scheduled invoices.

 You can also enable, disable or change the online payment accounts in the Invoice Collections and Retainers screens, if required.
 Check out the CORE Help Center for details.

 When enabled, the ePayments option appears as a Pay Now/Pay Invoice button on the invoice PDFs as well as in the body of the emails sent to the clients.
-Your clients can click on the Pay Now button and pay electronically from the ePayments portal by entering their credit card, debit card or bank account details, and apply a partial, full or scheduled payment to the invoices (depending on your ePayments settings).
+Your clients can click on the Pay Now button and pay electronically from the ePayments portal (Invoice Payment Options) by entering their credit card, debit card or bank account details, and apply a partial, full or scheduled payment to the invoices (depending on your ePayments settings).
 If allowed, they can schedule payments on any date they choose.
 As long as the scheduled payment date falls on or before the invoice due date, your clients can choose when to pay and also be able to make any changes right from the ePayments portal for the specific invoice.
+They can also cancel the scheduled payments, if needed.
 However, the scheduled payment options are not available for ACH transfer payments.
 They can be paid fully or partially using manual entry of bank account details or automatic entry via Plaid.
 The payment history on the ePayments portal shows a list of previous partial payments received against the invoice.